AdaCore/learn/courses/intro-to-ada/intro_to_ada.rst

 then delete it by calling the ``Delete`` procedure.
 After a call to ``Delete``, we cannot use the ``File_Type`` element --- for this reason, we don't have a call to ``Close`` after the call to ``Create``.
-After deleting the file, we try to open the non-existant file, which raises a ``Name_Error`` exception.
+After deleting the file, we try to open the non-existent file, which raises a ``Name_Error`` exception.

 Sequential I/O